deablofk/deablofk/README.md

   </a>
 </div>

-Hi, i'm Gabriel, a very passionate programmer located on Brasil, i study by myself and want do be an example of good programmer some day.
+Hi, i'm Gabriel, a very passionate programmer located on Brasil, i study by myself and want to be an example of good programmer some day.

 - 🔭 I’m currently working on discord bots and web apps.
 - 🌱 I’m currently learning how to embed lua in java.